|

-What an easily-overlooked but beautiful Feast the Visitation is!
+What a beautiful Feast the Visitation is!
 Begun

 by St. Bonaventure among the Franciscans in A.D.
 1263, it became a